cerebris/jsonapi-resources/README.md

 This example shows how you can implement different approaches for different filters.

-Note: When a filter is not supplied a `verify` callable to modify the `value` that the `apply callable recieves, `value` defaults to an array of the string values provided to the filter parameter.
+Note: When a filter is not supplied a `verify` callable to modify the `value` that the `apply` callable receives, `value` defaults to an array of the string values provided to the filter parameter.

 ```ruby